-John Dempsey Parker works to support and cultivate resilient and creative community leaders, change-makers, activists, and entrepreneurs.
+John Dempsey Parker works to support and cultivate resilient and creative community leaders, faith communities, and social entrepreneurs.

-John engages leaders, nonprofits, congregations, funders, universities, tribes, and businesses around their ideas, projects, and partnerships.
-For almost twenty-five years, he’s nurtured collaborative, culturally appropriate, and responsible leadership to strengthen local, statewide, regional, and national organizing, collaborations, and initiatives.
+John engages leaders, activists, nonprofits, congregations, funders, universities, tribes, and businesses around their ideas, projects, and partnerships.
+For over twenty-five years, he’s nurtured collaborative, culturally appropriate, and responsible leadership to strengthen local, statewide, regional, and national initiatives.

 John also supports others in their vocational development – helping them discern how to share their time, talents, gifts, relationships, and resources with others.

-John’s current partners, collaborators, and colleagues include the Institute for Emerging Issues at NCSU, the Duke Endowment’s Rural Church Program Area, the NC Rural Center, the Beloved Community Center, Repairers of the Breach, Bartimaeus Cooperative Ministries, and Wake Forest University’s School of Divinity.
-John splits his time between North Carolina, Louisiana, and other places, usually in the U.S. South.
+John’s current partners, collaborators, and colleagues include the Institute for Emerging Issues at NC State University, the Beloved Community Center, the NC Council of Churches, Kim Pevia, the NC Rural Center, the Ormond Center at Duke Divinity School, Zen Peacemakers, Bread Loaf Mountain Zen Community, and board service with Repairers of the Breach, and Bartimaeus Cooperative Ministries.
+John splits his time between North Carolina and Louisiana, and primarily works in communities throughout in the U.S. South.

 John’s career includes directing a community development collaborative, community development finance, business and organizational development, teaching cultural and applied anthropology and nonprofit management, ethnographic research, and a variety of consulting work with small businesses, nonprofits, and philanthropic organizations.